 Pickled foods or tsukemono are an integral part of the Japanese diet.
-Originally developed out of necessity as way to preserve food before the advent of refrigeration, Japanese pickles now exist in wide variety of forms, with many regional specialties boasting their own unique and subtle variations in flavor.
+Originally developed out of necessity as way to preserve food before the advent of refrigeration, Japanese pickles now exist in wide variety of forms, with regional specialties boasting their own unique and subtle variations in flavor.

-Mitoku’s partnering suppliers make naturally delicious pickles using time-honored methods of one-form pickling that have been developed over centuries.
+Mitoku’s suppliers make naturally delicious pickles using time-honored methods of one-form pickling developed over centuries.
 Our pickles are made using a wide variety of techniques and media, but common to all is the absence of refined sugar, synthetic ingredients, and artificial preservatives.

 Takuan, meaning daikon (Japanese radish) pickled in rice bran and salt, is one of the most important and popular Japanese tsukemono.
 Our takuan is made using traditional farmhouse methods with no artificial additives, colorings, preservatives, or sugar.
-This flavorsome pickle has a satisfying, crunchy texture and works great as a tasty snack or as a side dish served with rice.
+This flavorsome pickle has a satisfying, crunchy texture and works great as a tasty snack or a side dish served with rice.

 Organic Sushi Ginger

 Creating the right environment for fermentation

 Although roots such as ginger, carrots, and Japanese radish (daikon) are the most common vegetables in Japanese pickling, other vegetables such as cucumber, burdock, eggplant, and even flowers are sometimes used.
 The key to making crisp, flavorful pickles, such as Mitoku’s Takuan and Sushi Ginger, is to use fresh, clean vegetables, add just enough high-quality salt, and create a highly acidic pickling medium before the vegetables start to spoil.